w3c/wai-curricula/content/designer/images-and-graphics.md

 * Practical &mdash; Students add complex images to a website, such as charts or diagrams, and ensure they have the required contrast ratio.
 Assess how students understand the contrast requirements for complex images.
 * Practical &mdash; Students cooperate with developers and content authors to implement a map in a way that everybody can understand its meaning and interact with it.
 Assess how students identify the need for text alternatives for complex images and cooperate with other team members to ensure such alternatives exist.

 {% include excol.html type="end" %}

+{% include excol.html type="start" %}

+### Topic: Decorative Images

+{% include excol.html type="middle" %}

+Decorative images are used for ornamental purposes and convey no information or function.
+Build on [Module 1: Flexible Layout and Design](/curricula/designer-modules/flexible-layout-and-design/) to explain that decorative images also need to adhere to accessibility requirements such as use of color, ability to resize, and flexibility.
+Decorative images require empty text alternatives, so that they can be ignored by assistive technologies, and reduce noise.
+Explain that determining if an image is decorative is a responsibility shared with the content author.

+#### Learning Outcomes for Topic

+Students should be able to:

+* describe the differences between decorative and non-decorative images depending on the type of information conveyed by the image, the presence of similar information in the adjacent content, and the overall context
+* describe different ways to present information contained in an image in the surrounding content so that the image can be considered decorative
+* assess the use of decorative images based on other images in the content and on the overall context where it is included
+* explain how the overuse of decorative images could become distracting for some users and slow down loading times and interaction for other users
+* identify related requirements for developers to code decorative images so that they are skipped by assistive technologies

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+* Show examples of images and graphics that do not convey function or information, such as ornamental icons.
+Explain that they serve ornamental purposes as long as people can understand and interact with the user interface with or without such icons.
+Explain that deciding what is the images role is a designers' responsibility, whereas coding the images so that they render with the appropriate role is a developers' responsibility.

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to assess knowledge:

+* Practical &mdash; Ask students to provide decorative images to illustrate a text article and ask them to ensure these icons are visible in different screen sizes and devices.
+Assess how students understand the need for decorative images to adapt to the different user needs and preferences.

+{% include excol.html type="end" %}